nixxo/rust-lang-book-it/src/appendix-07-nightly-rust.md

-## Appendix G - How Rust is Made and “Nightly Rust”
+## Appendice G: Come è Fatto Rust e “Nightly Rust”

 This appendix is about how Rust is made and how that affects you as a Rust developer.